Last Updated: September 27, 2019 Abhishek Gurung

 Yaganti Temple: Hike 120 steep steps to witness miracles at the temple dedicated to Lord Shiva in Yaganti

-What makes Yaganti Temple famous is for the fact that, the sweet water gushes into Pushkarini (a small pond) through the mouth of a Nandi from the bottom of hill.
-There has been no explanations from where does the water comes from but the devotees find the water to hold special healing powers.
-You’ll also notice many caves around the temple complex, one can get to Agastya Cave by taking 120 steep steps, you’ll also find an idol of Lord Venkateswara in Venkateswara Cave and Veera Brahmam Cave where he wrote Kalagnanam (prophecy).
+What makes Yaganti Temple famous is for the fact that the sweet water gushes into Pushkarini (a small pond) through the mouth of a Nandi from the bottom of the hill.
+There has been no explanation from where the water comes from, but the devotees find the water to hold special healing powers.
+You’ll also notice many caves around the temple complex where one can get to Agastya Cave by taking 120 steep steps.
+You will also find an idol of Lord Venkateswara in the Venkateswara Cave and Veera Brahmam Cave where he wrote the Kalagnanam.

 - Main Deity: Lord Shiva